open-estuary/github-blog-source/source/_posts/remote_share_D02_in_open_lab.md

 *press "ctrl+]" and input "quit" to quit the telnet connection*

-3) If there is on activity on the telnet connection in 10 minitues, the connection will disconnect.
+3) If there is no activity on the telnet connection in 10 minitues, the connection will disconnect.

 4) For detail information about D02, please connect with [Alan](mailto:huangdaode@hisilicon.com "huangdaode@hisilicon.com").